 US News & World Report tabs District 207 for 2018 “Best High Schools”

-Only 182 Illinois high schools made the news magazine’s 2018 list of “Best High Schools.”
-Maine East and West were among them.
+Only 677 Illinois high schools made the news magazine’s 2020 list of “Best High Schools.”
+Maine South was one of those schools.
+Additionally, Maine South was ranked #34 in Illinois, Maine West ranked #102 in Illinois and Maine East was ranked #110 in Illinois.
 US News utilizes a 4-step process involving graduate rates, college readiness, exam performance compared to statistical expectations and the relative test performance of disadvantaged students.

-All 3 schools earn spot on Washington Post “Most Challenging” list for 2016
+Schools earn spots on Washington Post “Most Challenging” list for 2016

 Washington Post education columnist and blogger Jay Mathews utilizes this formula: He divides the number of Advanced Placement, International Baccalaureate and Advanced International Certificate of Education tests given at a school each year by the number of seniors who graduated that year.
 Mathews reasons that the extent to which a school challenges its students is best indicated by the number of students taking advanced courses and exams.
 Any result of 1.0 or higher earns a school a place on the list.